bartvanremortele/my-hottowel-boilerplate/README.md

 - `gulp styles`

-    Compile less files to CSS, add vendor prefixes, and copy to the build folder
+    Compile sass files to CSS, add vendor prefixes, and copy to the build folder

 ### Bower Files